amulya0615/coutureAI/README.md

 ## Features

-- **User-Friendly Interface**: Built with Streamlit, the application provides an intuitive interface for users to enter clothing descriptions.
+- **User-Friendly Interface**: Built using Streamlit, the application offers an intuitive platform for users to enter detailed clothing descriptions.
+- **Natural Language to Fashion Design**: Allows users to generate custom clothing visuals simply by describing them in everyday language.
-- **Image Generation**: Utilizes the Stable Diffusion model to generate realistic images based on user-defined clothing styles.
+- **Image Generation**: Utilizes the Stable Diffusion v1.5 model for high-quality, photorealistic image outputs based on user-defined styles.
-- **Customization**: Users can describe various aspects of clothing, including color, fabric, style, and additional features, to create personalized designs.
+- **Customization**: Users can specify attributes such as color, fabric, cut, accessories, and other design elements for personalized outputs.
+- **Dataset Integration**: Based on the [DeepFashion In-Shop dataset](https://huggingface.co/datasets/Marqo/deepfashion-inshop), ensuring model output reflects current fashion trends.
-- **Product Recommendations**: Based on your prompts it'll fetch the products from the google shopping and recommends that products.
+- **Product Recommendations**: After image generation, the application fetches and recommends real-world products using Google Shopping based on the user’s prompt.

 ## Installation